baidule/sdbc_linux/README.md

-# sdbc_linux
-Please see wiki for build instructions.
+Please see Wiki for build instructions.